This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 be pertinent to the defense of the claim, based on the facts and circumstances

-of each particular case, the matter shall be referred, forthwith, to the
+of each particular case, the matter will be referred to the appropriate

-appropriate district hearing officer for further consideration.
-In cases of
+district hearing officer for further consideration.
+In cases of temporary total

-temporary total disability, a medical examination performed within the past
+disability, a medical examination performed within the past thirty days is

-thirty days shall be regarded as "recent."
-If the question involves
+considered "recent."
+If the question involves additional allowance of

 submitting to such examination, including any travel expense that the claimant